 Just like any new beginning, you'll need to wipe the slate clean.
 That's where the blank canvas comes in, or in this case, we suggest watercolor paper first.
 Since you're a beginner, buy it in notepad form so you have several sheets to start the process.
 It's also the most cost-effective.
 The higher grade you go, the more expensive it gets, so you can save this for those special projects later on.
 As you become more proficient and confident in the skill, upgrade to a heavier paper weight like 140 pounds and seek out those with texture.
 A rough surface will allow for more diversity in the end result.
 Forget about the empty white void staring back at you; focus on the feeling, put brush to paper, and let it flow.
 There's no room for inhibitions here.

 If you really want to invest, you can opt for the sable variety, but these can get pricey, so start with the basics and go up when you're ready.
-To begin with, you'll only need a small round brush and an angled flat brush; this handy guide offers a few tips for how to clean them.
+To begin with, you'll only need a small round brush and an angled flat brush.

 An artist's palette might seem a little too professional at first glance, but this is incredibly useful.
 The shape allows you to hold it with ease as you work, and having all the colors laid out next to each other is great for inspiration and mixing.
 We love the look of this wooden version, but you can also purchase inexpensive plastic watercolor trays with mixing areas, brush holders, and a handy thumb hole.

 If you really want to get creative with color, invest in a traditional butcher tray.
-Originally made for the meat industry (hence the name), they have slight imperfections that are ideal for artists because they help to create happy mistakes.
-They also provide a large flat mixing area for those times when you need more paint and when your artist palette is overloaded with hues.
+Originally made for the meat industry (hence the name), these trays provide a large flat mixing area for those times when you need more paint and when your artist palette is overloaded with hues.

 Now that you've experimented with the brushes, it's time to get out the sponges.
 This cool technique creates a light and airy look to your creations or a rich and textured effect, depending on the end result you're after.
 Sponges can lift out paint or mop up runaway streaks.
 The natural variety is cheap enough, but an ordinary household sponge will also work.
 They're fun to play around with, so let your inner child loose and go for it.